 The syntax and logic behind those signatures is covered in other chapters.
 This will alert on any IP traffic that has the content within its payload.
 This rule can be triggered quite easy.
-Before we trigger it, we will tail on the fast.log so we see the result.
+Before we trigger it, start tail to see updates to fast.log.